 We currently store patient information in Australia which is accessible to our overseas-based IT and other service providers.
 We take reasonable steps to ensure that our service providers handle patient information in accordance with Australian privacy law.

 It is important to us that your expectations about the way in which we handle your information are the same as ours.
-Please do not hesitate to discuss any concerns, questions or complaints about any issues related to the privacy of your personal information by contacting us using the following details Patient Booking Service on 1300 788 508.
-We endeavor to respond to complaints within 14 days of their receipt.
+Please do not hesitate to discuss any concerns, questions or complaints about any issues related to the privacy of your personal information by contacting our Patient Bookings Service on 1300 788 508.
+We will endeavour to respond to complaints within 14 days of receipt.